Cleveland, Ohio employment discrimination attorneys

 If you are being discriminated against, harassed, or otherwise mistreated at work, you are probably going through an extremely difficult time.
 Maybe you dread going into work every day.
 Maybe you’re worried about supporting yourself and your family.
 You aren’t alone.
 And you don’t have to tolerate employment discrimination.

 Both Ohio and federal law prohibit employment discrimination based on race, color, religion, sex, gender, national origin, age, disability, and pregnancy.
+Federal law also prohibits employment discrimination on the basis of sexual orientation.
 Employers may not discriminate in any aspect of employment based on any of these protected characteristics.
 That means employers may not consider them when making decisions about hiring, firing, pay, job assignments, promotions, demotions, layoff, training, fringe benefits, or any other terms or conditions of employment.

 What is evidence of employment discrimination in Ohio?